ethereum-optimism/optimism/infrastructure/README.md

 ### Deployment

-With both of the Google Cloud projects you created, you must enable the necessary Google API services in order to successfully run the Terraform scripts to deploy the resources.
+You must enable the necessary Google API services, first, in order to successfully run the Terraform scripts to deploy the resources.
 There is a script to enable (and disable for teardown) the APIs for you:

 ```bash
 ./scripts/gcp_services.sh # [-d: disable]